dataclass-cauldron/dataclass-witch/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Dataclass Mage could always use more documentation, whether as part of the
+Dataclass Witch could always use more documentation, whether as part of the
-official Dataclass Mage docs, in docstrings, or even on the web in blog posts,
+official Dataclass Witch docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Frequency0/dataclass-mage/issues.
+The best way to send feedback is to file an issue at https://github.com/dataclass-cauldron/dataclass-witch/issues.

 If you are proposing a feature: